Office of Intramural Activities

 Be Meek: If you begin to feel unsettled or agitated, take a personal timeout.
 Step back to gain composure and perspective.
 Retaliation does not solve conflict, it only compounds the situation.
 Demonstrate humility in victory and dignity in defeat.

 Be Gracious: Compliment your opponent after a good play.
 Focus on the good.
 Build people up, do not tear people down.
 Be genuine when you congratulate your opponent.

 Have Fun: Men are, that they might have joy (2 Nephi 2:25).
 Be safe, play fair, and enjoy the experience.

 Activities are normally conducted Tuesday through Friday from 6:00 to 11:15 PM and Saturdays from 8:00 AM to 5:15 PM.
 If needed, games may be scheduled during other hours.

 An information sheet for each activity is located on the intramural web page under the 'Activities' menu.
 Information sheets provide specific details for each activity, such as starting dates, eligibility, tournament format, and rules.
 All team captains and participants are advised to read the information sheets.

 All contests will be governed by the official interscholastic amateur rules as designated on the activity information sheet.
-A copy of each rulebook will be available to be checked out from the Intramural Office.
+Rulebooks for most team sports are available to be checked out from the Intramural Office.
 In order to equalize competition and to ensure the safety of all participants, the Intramural Program has additional rules for some events.
 These rules are on the information sheet for each activity.
 The Intramural Office reserves the right to amend or change any rule when deemed necessary.